Limitations for Scale-Out Backup Repositories

 If you add 4 performance extents and do not put any of them to the Maintenance mode, the jobs targeted at the scale-out backup repository will fail.

 Veeam Universal License and Enterprise Plus editions have no limitations on the number of scale-out backup repositories or performance extents.

 - The Extract and Backup Validator utilities do not work with backups stored in scale-out backup repositories.

-- To let Veeam Backup & Replication automatically import backups during rescan of a scale-out backup repository, names of VBM files and paths to VBM files (starting from the backup repository root to VBM files) must contain only allowed characters:
+- To let Veeam Backup & Replication automatically import backups during rescan of a scale-out backup repository, names of VBM files and paths to VBM files (starting from the backup repository root to VBM files, not including the root itself) must contain only allowed characters:

 - Alphanumeric characters: a-zA-Z0-9